JayBazuzi/Mobbing-Pattern-Language/Antipatterns/Mob Without Teamwork.md

 This is a work-around for not being practiced at respectful listening, mutual trust, and accepting one anothers' ideas -- in short, for poor teamwork.

-# Purpose
+# Problem
-Attempt mob programming because you've heard it was good.
+You've heard that mobbing is beneficial and want to try it.

-# How To
+# Supposed Solution
-Do the mechanics of mobbing: one computer, rotate drivers periodically.
+Begin with the mechanics of mobbing: one computer, rotate drivers periodically.

 - Probably don't do Strong Style (nothing goes into the computer unless it goes through somebody else's hands)